leziony/GHNMiddle/README.md

 # GHNMiddle, a program to help with handling aircraft
 Currently in production, basic funtions are done.
-Focus is now on DB functions and testing now
+Focus is now on DB functions and testing now(recovery being done safely)